xbraininc/viraal/README.md

 This will install all required packages.
 Next create an account at [Weights & Biases](https://www.wandb.com/) and copy your API key from your profile settings.
 In the terminal just `wandb login` and paste your api key to upload your metrics automatically.

+## Dataset paths

+You will need to modify the paths to datasets in viraal/config/dataset/atis.yaml and snips.yaml to point to an **absolute** path to the files included in the data/ folder for these scripts to work.

 ## Reproducing the paper's experiments

 To reproduce the paper's experiments launch the following two scripts :